vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

 12.-18.
-“A refugee is not forsaken even though he de- serves to be killed."
+“A refugee is not forsaken even though he deserves to be killed."
 Many soriptural passages like this are also authorities on the subject.
 And in the Sri-sastra (or the Pancharatra Āgama), the Bhagavar (Vishnu) has taught Brahma the Mantra called Dvaya,† beginning with the words Srimannarayana.'
 In that same way it has been explained by Lakshmi to Indra in the Lakshmi-Tantra.

-Sri-Sastra: The body of Tantric teaching known as Pancha- ratra-Agama sacred to the Vaishnavas.
+Sri-Sastra: The body of Tantric teaching known as Pancharatra-Agama sacred to the Vaishnavas.
 The main portion of Sri Ramanuja's philosophy is based on this.
 In this work the word Sastra alone is used to indicate it: Bhagavat-Sastra is another name.

 Dvaya: The sacred mantra of Prapatti.
 The word signifies "two-fold,' being a combination of two mantras, the mula-mantra and another.